 OSAG employees participate in the Oklahoma School Assurance Group 403(b) Plan (the "Plan").
 All OSAG employees are eligible for this defined contribution plan immediately upon employment.
-OSAG contributed 9% of total covered compensation to the Plan for the year ended June 30, 2019.
-The contribution percentage was increased to 16.5% effective July 1, 2019.
+OSAG contributed 16.5% of total covered compensation to the Plan for the years ended June 30, 2021 and 2020.
 Contributions made by OSAG are immediately vested.
 OSAG's Board of Trustees intends to continue the Plan indefinitely; however, they reserve the right to amend or terminate the Plan if it becomes necessary.
-Contributions to the Plan were approximately \$42,000 and \$14,000 for the years ended June 30, 2020 and 2019, respectively.
+Contributions to the Plan were approximately \$45,000 and \$42,000 for the years ended June 30, 2021 and 2020, respectively.